 - Engagement/assessment phase (first month): Home visits are scheduled twice per week for 60 to 90 minutes, and clinicians and care coordinators visit families together.
 Thereafter, the individual needs of the child and family determine when visits are made, either together or separately.

 - Intervention phase: Each family is visited weekly, at a minimum.
 Visits can be more frequent if there is high need, with their intensity determined by the unique needs and goals of the family.

 The child’s and family’s needs determine the length of service, which is usually from 6 to 12 months.
 However, the intervention can be longer if significant challenges exist.

 The Child First model was originally implemented in greater Bridgeport, Connecticut.
 It has expanded to 15 affiliate sites across Connecticut; Palm Beach County, Florida; and 25 counties in eastern North Carolina.
 Affiliate agencies serve one or more specific geographic areas.

 The NPO has not approved any adaptations or enhancements to the model.
 No information is available on the process, if any, for considering modifications to the model.

 The information contained on this page was last updated in June 2020.
 Recommended further reading lists the sources for this information.
-In addition, the information contained in this profile was reviewed for accuracy by the Child First CEO on February 21, 2020.
+In addition, the information contained in this profile was reviewed for accuracy by the Child First CEO in February 2020.
 HomVEE reserves the right to edit the profile for clarity and consistency.